Saxo review 2026: is it the best European broker for you?

 Saxo's regulatory profile is one of the strongest among European retail brokers.
 Three points stand out.

-• Denmark - Saxo Bank A/S, regulated by the Danish FSA (primary entity for most EU clients)
+- Denmark - Saxo Bank A/S, a licensed credit institution supervised by the Danish FSA (licence no. 1149).
+This is the contracting entity for most EU clients

-• Switzerland - Saxo Bank Switzerland, regulated by FINMA
+- Switzerland - Saxo Bank (Schweiz) AG, regulated by FINMA

 SIFI status and A- credit rating